A mechanical model reveals that non-axisymmetric buckling lowers the energy barrier associated with membrane neck constriction: Introduction

-Equipped with extensive information from experiments such as those described above, mathematical and computational models have provided insight into how membrane neck formation can be mediated by different mechanisms.
-Rooted primarily in the Helfrich elastic energy framework, and simulated using assumptions of axisymmetry these studies have spanned the investigation of line tension \cite{liu2006endocytic}, effect of tension on the formation of a bud \cite{hassinger2017design}, curvature sensing \cite{morlot2012membrane}, and curvature generating \cite{simunovic2016curvature} localization of proteins on membrane tubes \cite{chabanon2018gaussian}, a `pinchase' constriction by rigid dynamin collars \cite{kozlov1999dynamin} and an approach based on the energy barrier to constriction by elastic helices \cite{mcdargh2016constriction}.
-Given the assumption of axisymmetry (\Cref{fig:coordinates}A), we and others have shown that a snap-through instability governs the first energy barrier associated with the formation of a membrane neck during CME \cite{hassinger2017design,walani2015endocytic, irajizad2019geometric}.
-An important limitation of this assumption is that membrane deformation pathways that have lower symmetries are not accessible (\Cref{fig:coordinates}B) and helicoidal protein assemblies \cite{martina2018role, hinshaw1995dynamin, kong2018cryo} cannot be explicitly modeled.
-Upon reaching a neck of 3 nm, the last step of scission is described as a hemifission intermediate \cite{kozlov2010protein, kozlovsky2003membrane, shnyrova2013geometric, kozlov2001fission, huttner2001implications, shnyrova2013geometric}.
-Such an intermediate poses a second energy barrier to complete fission \cite{mattila2015hemi, zhang2017rupturing}.
+In the most relevant of these studies to the present work, we and others have shown that a snap-through instability governs the first energy barrier associated with the formation of a membrane neck during CME \cite{hassinger2017design,walani2015endocytic, irajizad2019geometric}.
+An important limitation of the assumption of axisymmetry is that membrane deformation pathways associated with neck constriction that may have lower symmetries are not accessible (\Cref{fig:coordinates}B) and helicoidal protein assemblies \cite{martina2018role, hinshaw1995dynamin, kong2018cryo} cannot be explicitly modeled.

 In this study, we systematically investigate the energy barriers to constriction at different locations of a membrane geometry with and without symmetry restrictions (\Cref{fig:coordinates}).
+Importantly, we tackle the challenging problem of modeling non-axisymmetric membrane deformations with a benchmark comparison to axisymmetric modeling.
 We use a minimal, but fundamental, model of collar pressure-mediated tube constriction to obtain insights from a mechanical and energetic perspective.
-Using this model, we seek to answer the following foundational questions for the broader field of cellular deformation processes: \textit{First}, how does the local pre-existing curvature along a tube influence the energy barrier associated with neck constriction? \textit{Second,} how does relaxation of \textit{a priori} imposed symmetry restrictions impact the energy barriers associated with constriction of the neck? \textit{And finally}, how do cylindrical versus helical protein assemblies modulate this energy barrier?
+Using this model, we seek to answer the following foundational questions for the broader field of membrane deformation processes: \textit{First}, how does the local pre-existing curvature along a tube influence the energy barrier associated with neck constriction? \textit{Second,} how does relaxation of \textit{a priori} imposed symmetry restrictions impact the energy barriers associated with constriction of the neck? \textit{And finally}, how do cylindrical versus helical protein assemblies modulate this energy barrier?